 You know that this has been coming, and we wouldn’t want to disappoint: you’re going to need a good real estate agent.
 Scratch that–better get a great real estate agent.

 You’re not the only one who wants to relocate to Bend–far from it.
 For several decades now, Bend has been a hot-ticket destination for Californians looking for a change of pace and a little less strain on their pocketbooks.

-In July of 2018, Bend’s available inventory weighed in at a lean 2.8 months.
+In November of 2018, Bend’s available housing inventory weighed in at a lean 2.7 months.
 New inventory, though, is dominated by higher-end developments.
-If you’re looking for something a little more affordable than Bend’s $502,000 average sale price, expect few choices and even stiffer competition.
+If you’re looking for affordable real estate in Bend, Oregon–something cheaper anyway than Bend’s median $425,600 sale price–expect few choices and even stiffer competition.
 Living in Bend, Oregon comes with a steep price tag, Oregon’s lack of a sales tax notwithstanding.

 We’ve outlined the struggles would-be Bend homeowners have to face in another article: Tips for Home Buyers in a Tight Real Estate Market.
 Simply put, it’s a sellers’ market here, and you’re going to need an agent who is willing to knock on doors and create opportunities for you.

 We just happen to be the kind of agents who will do just that.
 Check out our Team Page for the lowdown on what we do and how we like to do it.
 Or, let us know what you’re looking for and we’ll get started on your home search right away.

 If you’re still on the fence about whether the Bend life is the right life for you, then don’t be shy.
 You can delve further into the Bend area’s many offerings and learn more about the Bend real estate market on our Bend Blog.